abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 }
 ```

 Need to convert `AddHttpClientProxies` to `AddStaticHttpClientProxies`.
-Then you should create the static proxies in `EShopOnAbp.YourService.HttpApi.Client` by using the following command line
+Then you should create the static proxies in `YourService.HttpApi.Client` by using the following command line

 > abp generate-proxy -t csharp --module YourModuleName -u http://localhost:YourProjectPort/

-## Cofigure Gateways
+## Configure Gateways
-Microservice template project has two gateway projects.
+The microservice template project has two gateway projects.

 - **WebGateway**
 - **PublicWebGateway**

-The first one is for admin side and the other one is for public side.
-If you would like to use your module in both side, you should configure ocelot side in both projects.
-There is an example one and you need to configure it according to your requirenments.
+The first one is for the admin side and the other one is for the public side.
+If you would like to use your module on both sides, you should configure `ocelot.json ` in both projects.
+There is an example one below and you need to configure it according to your requirements.

 ```json
 {